clock1998/spikylin-blog/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+## Configuration

+### Theme
+There is a themes.ts file under src/lib.
+Change the array to include or exclude more themes

 ## Building